Coherent control of a superconducting qubit using light

-We demonstrate a CEO-MOQT with high per-microwatt conversion efficiency in the linear regime of our SC resonator ($\%\eta/\upmu W=0.05$) driven with up to 44 $\upmu$W for a peak efficiency $\eta=1.18\%$, cooperativity $C=1.16\%$, and $g_{eo}/2\pi=945$ Hz used for coherent optical-driving of a SC qubit.
-Further device improvements to decrease microwave losses via a single-sided resonator design on silicon, decrease optical losses by improving optical coupling, and lower-loss \ce{SiO2} cladding can result in orders of magnitude improvement to device performance.
-Furthermore, the increased optical bandwidth when compared to the microwave domain can be leveraged with a flux tunable microwave cavity \cite{xu.19} or fast flux biasing of the qubits \cite{jerger.12}.
+We demonstrate a CEO-MOQT with high per-microwatt conversion efficiency in the linear regime of our SC resonator ($\%\eta/\upmu W=0.05$) driven with up to 44 $\upmu$W for a peak efficiency $\eta=1.18\%$, cooperativity $C=1.16\%$, and microwave-optical single-photon coupling rate $g_{eo}/2\pi=945$ Hz used for coherent optical-driving of a SC qubit.
+Furthermore, we report low added microwave noise from operating the device, with $\bar{n}_{add}<0.12$ photons for up to 33 $\upmu$W on-chip optical power.
+More than an order of magnitude improvement in device performance could be made by reducing microwave losses, using a single-ended microwave resonator fabricated directly on the Si handle wafer (instead of on \ce{SiO2}), and by reducing the optical coupling losses to minimize scattering and leverage the full incident pump power on chip.
+Improvements to the microwave extraction efficiency and total link loss between the transducer and qubits will be essential to realize high-fidelity quantum information transfer in the future.

+The increased optical bandwidth when compared to the microwave domain can be leveraged with a flux tunable microwave cavity \cite{xu.19}.
 Measurement improvements, such as a phase lock loop between the qubit readout electronics (or future transducers at the readout frequency) and the pump driving tone can allow for phase control of the qubits and more intricate gate operations between qubit nodes.
-Careful pulse shaping of our optical pump fields to control the generated microwave pulse shape or a tunable coupler on the qubit can improve signal capture between the optically-generated microwave tone and the qubits.
-This work, when combined with recent demonstrations of optical readout of SC qubits \cite{van_thiel.23, arnold.23}, provide a path towards all-optical coherent control and readout of superconducting quantum processors.
+By engineering the temporal profile of optical pump fields, we can generate shaped, symmetric, single microwave photons in order to achieve high efficiency photon transfer between the transducer and a qubit device (Sup. \ref{sup:shaping}).
+Finally, the low microwave noise generation when continuously pumping the device indicates that stronger optical pump fields can be used for conversion without significantly impacting qubit performance.
+Characterizing the link between the transducer and qubits with higher coherence time devices will allow us to better quantify the effect of the CEO-MOQT on SC qubit performance.